Current reads: January

 His writing mixes interesting facts, case studies, and real-life stories as he takes us on a treasure hunt to unlock the doors to inner fulfillment.
 He covers a wide range of components including how we spend our precious time, how we get to work, our interaction with our neighbors, how we approach meal times, and where we spend our money.

-Meik Wiking is a native to Denmark, so naturally the country is referred to often.
-But Wiking also includes great statistics to how other places like the U.S. and the U.K. stack up in comparison.
+Meik Wiking is a native to Denmark, so naturally, the country is referred to often.
+But Wiking also includes excellent statistics as to how other places like the U.S. and the U.K. stack up in comparison.
 While we are often naturally consumed within our own societal ways, it may be difficult to see that perhaps there are better or simpler (and thus, happier) ways to approach our days.
-Adopt the tiniest of changes and we can all find a little more lykke in our lives.
+Adopt the tiniest of changes, and we can all find a little more lykke in our lives.

 One of my favorite topics he shares is the positive effects of lighting candles.
 While the Danish burn more candles per household than anyone else, I'm single-handedly trying to close that gap over here.